maxx1128/Webdev-Study-Notes/GeneralCoding/LearnEnoughGit.md

 Also when renaming files, unless the renaming breaks something else in the repo, it's best to keep those changes in a separate commit.

+### `git ls-files`

+Shows all files in the directory, but limited to ones tracked by git.
+Can be combined with `grep` as a way to filter through files in the repo.

 ### Rebasing

 Rebasing it taking a branch that may start from the an older commit of the main branch, and copying them all over to the most recent commit of that branch.